Killian Dain: All Elite Wrestling (2022)

 On the May 20, 2022 episode of AEW Rampage, Mackle made his debut in All Elite Wrestling (AEW), using his ring name "Big Damo."
 In his debut match, Damo was defeated by Shawn Spears.

 New Japan Pro Wrestling (2022)

 On the June 4, 2022 episode of NJPW Strong, Big Damo made his debut in New Japan Pro Wrestling losing to Tomohiro Ishii.

+Major League Wrestling (2026–present)

+On April 21, 2026, it was announced that Damo had signed with Major League Wrestling (MLW).
+Damo competed in the 2026 Opera Cup, where he was eliminated in the third round by Matt Riddle.
+On the July 18 episode of MLW Fusion, Damo joined Contra Unit.

+Progress Wrestling (2026–present)

+On 26 May 2026, it was announced that Big Damo and his wife Nikki Storm (formerly Nikki Cross in WWE) had purchased Progress Wrestling and DEFY Wrestling.
+Three months later, Damo and Storm sold DEFY back to the original founders.

 Personal life

 Mackle is a lifelong supporter of Premier League team Manchester United and NBA team Orlando Magic.
 He has stated that he believes wrestling – unlike other sports – can be a uniting factor for people in his native Belfast as there are "no (sectarian) affiliations" in wrestling.
 He stated that he would not support Scottish football because there is "a lot of connotations" with sectarianism.
 He grew up in what he described as a mixed area and is conscious of keeping political affiliations out of his public life.

 On January 17, 2019, Mackle married fellow WWE wrestler, Nicola Glencross, known by her ring name Nikki Cross.